 Currently available positions

-- One 3-year position expected to commence on 1 October 2017 or as soon as possible thereafter.
+- One full-time position for a period of 3 years, with possible extension up to 5 years pending positive evaluation and budget leeway.
+The position is expected to commence on 1 October 2018, or as soon as possible thereafter.

 Receipt of all applications will be acknowledged.

 The outcome of all applications will be notified by email as soon as decision is made.

 Short-listed applicants may be invited to an on-campus, phone or Skype interview.

 For further enquiries, please contact David Juste (firstname.lastname@example.org).